Hello, Dolly! (musical): 2017 Broadway revival

+2024 West End revival

 Recordings

 The RCA Victor cast recording of the original Broadway production was released in 1964.
 It was the number-one album on the Billboard pop albums chart for seven weeks, the top album of the year on the Year-End chart and won a Grammy Award for Best Musical Theater Album.
 In 1965, a recording of the original London production was released.
 In 1967, RCA Victor released a recording of the all-black Broadway replacement cast, featuring Pearl Bailey, who also starred in the unrecorded 1975 revival.

 The movie soundtrack was released in 1969.
 On November 15, 1994, the 1994 revival cast recording was released.

 The 2017 Broadway Revival cast recording was released on May 12, 2017, featuring the songs now sung by Bette Midler, David Hyde Pierce, Kate Baldwin, and Gavin Creel.